afroisalreadyinu/practical-ansible-intro/readme.md

 # A Practical Guide to Ansible

 Why another Ansible guide?
-Because Ansible is a great tool, but the existing tutorials overcomplicate the matters, and I need a better way to learn it.
+Because Ansible is a great tool, but the existing tutorials overcomplicate the matters.
+While trying to pick up Ansible for provisioning servers for various side projects, I ran into a number of issues that were not covered to sufficient detail by other online tutorials.
+The aim of this tutorial is to serve as a roadmap to programmers who want to be productive in Ansible quickly, avoiding certain pitfalls.

 ## What is Ansible?